 Study Looks at ADHD in Adults and Teenagers

-Current medical criteria are designed to diagnose ADD symptoms in children.
-Doctors hope to develop tools specific for adults and teens with ADD.
+Current medical criteria are designed to diagnose ADHD symptoms in children.
+Doctors hope to develop tools specific for adults and teens with ADHD.

 Attention deficit disorder (ADD ADHD) continues into adolescence and adulthood in as many as 80% of those who are diagnosed as children.
 However, doctors and clinicians who wish to diagnose teenagers and adults who may have the disorder are stuck criteria that was designed for children and may not work for older people.

 Although scientists understand a great deal about how AD/HD affects children, little is known specifically about AD/HD in adults and teens.

 Researchers at Michigan State University want to change that.
 The National Institutes of Health has given researchers at MSU a $1.5 million grant to investigate how AD/HD works in the adolescent and adult brain.

 “The field has no developmentally appropriate criteria for adult diagnosis,” said Joel T. Nigg, an assistant professor of psychology who is heading the project.
 “Instead, clinicians must use childhood criteria and try to apply it to adults.”